gmnenad/CalculatorNotepad/README.md

 User defined function `pMath(M,T,N)` uses above mentioned formula, and simplify calculation of `Psum(d,m)` by using integrated counter functions:
 - `counterCreateComb(numDigits, maxValue, minValue, canRepeat)` : create 'combination' counter where order does not matter, so it is always non-descending
     - as used in `counterCreateComb(d,m,1,1)`, it counts 'd' digits, each 1..m, and allows repeat ( so 3*3*3 is allowed)
-        - last parameter is boolean 'canRepeat', and notepad follof C/C# convention than anything other than zero is true
+        - last parameter is boolean 'canRepeat', and notepad follows C/C# convention than anything other than zero is true
-        - here `1` was suplied, but `true` and `false` are also supported as aliases to `1` and `0` respectivelly
+        - here `1` was supplied, but `true` and `false` are also supported as aliases to `1` and `0` respectively
     - since it is 'combination' counter, it automatically include only combinations without repeating, so if [2,3] is returned, it will not return [3,2]
         - for example, `counterCreateComb(2,4)` will count 12,13,14,23,24,34
         - there are different versions of counters: `counterCreatePerm` will count all permutations, and `counterCreate` will count all possible values